bbc/news-weather-apps-playbook/testing/unit tests/kotlin.md

 ### Frameworks

-We use [AssertJ](https://assertj.github.io/doc/#assertj-overview) for fluent assertions, and [Mockito Kotlin](https://github.com/nhaarman/mockito-kotlin) for working with mocks.
+Use [AssertJ](https://assertj.github.io/doc/#assertj-overview) for fluent assertions, and [Mockito Kotlin](https://github.com/nhaarman/mockito-kotlin) for working with mocks.

 ### Variable names
 Write `sut` to name the "system/subject under test" -  the class or function being tested.